giubbilo/IoT_Project/README.md

 Internet of Things course | 2° semester a.y.
 22/23 | Politecnico di Milano

 ## Specification
-Design and implement in TinyOS a lightweight publish-subscribe application protocol similar to MQTT and test it with simulations on a star-shaped network topology composed of 8 client nodes connected to a PAN coordinator.
+Design and implement in TinyOS a lightweight publish-subscribe application protocol similar to MQTT protocol and test it with simulations on a star-shaped network topology composed of 8 client nodes connected to a PAN coordinator.
 The PAN coordinator acts as an MQTT broker.

 The following features need to be implemented: